-The same 3 steps as described on page 9 apply when designing SmartChannels to promote tear exchange and reduce suction.
+The same 3 steps apply when designing SmartChannels to promote tear exchange and reduce suction.
 The only difference is the width and depth.

-- \bigcirc The standard initial width is 20-30 degrees and depth is 150-200 - 2 Typically, channels to relieve suction are added in the temporal and nasal locations in the eye (180 deg and 0 deg).
+1 The standard initial width is 20-30 degrees and depth is $150-200\mu$ .

+2 Typically, channels to relieve suction are added in the temporal and nasal locations in the eye (180 deg and 0 deg).
 If more channels are needed, a total maximum of 4 total channels can be added.